denuoweb/vanitygen-plus/README.md

 Example output of above command:
 >Generating HTML Address
 >Difficulty: 4553521
->LBRY Pattern: Htest
+>HTML Pattern: Htest
->LBRY Address: Htest6jSVcid5MQAJBrGUR6MLDpdyb8oiQ
+>HTML Address: Htest6jSVcid5MQAJBrGUR6MLDpdyb8oiQ
->LBRY Privkey: wrRxctq3f7A1zkpyWoZRifRk5eAC2UM9idh83SPLhz6gAFfqdL
+>HTML Privkey: wrRxctq3f7A1zkpyWoZRifRk5eAC2UM9idh83SPLhz6gAFfqdL

 **If you have dependency errors on Linux
 or need instructions for compiling from source(Kaling Rolling/Linux) see link below:**